 - Retrograde ejaculation – where sperm are not ejaculated through the urethra but into the urinary bladder

 - Blockages in the vas deferens, due to injury or a previous vasectomy

 - Subnormal quality of sperm

-It’s good to know that we have treatment strategies for all forms of male infertility – so if you are diagnosed with any of these symptoms, or a combination of both male and female causes, Virtus Fertility Centre can help.
+It is good to know that we have treatment strategies for all forms of male infertility – so if you are diagnosed with any of these symptoms, or a combination of both male and female causes, Virtus Fertility Centre Singapore can help.

 Men produce sperm their whole lives, so the effect of age on a man’s fertility is not as dramatic as in women.
 However, there are some important lifestyle factors to take into consideration.
 Sperm quality can be affected by: